zerowidth/ringleader/README.md

 You can increase the maximum number of open file descriptors using the ```ulimit -n NUMBER```.
 Currently I'm using  ```ulimit -n 1024``` with a huge ringleader file.

+If you are using OS X [check it](http://superuser.com/questions/827984/open-files-limit-does-not-work-as-before-in-osx-yosemite).

 ## License

 MIT, see `LICENSE`.